HI-OD2A-P2P/NSDUH-Processing/README.md

 python NSDUH.py

 Be prepared for this to run for quite a while if you're doing a full run.
-Half an hour?
+Maybe half an hour?
 I never actually timed it, but it seems to take forever.
-"""